Harish-Chandra modules for map and affine Lie superalgebras: Introduction

-We observe that in the case of Lie algebras, these are exactly the simple modules that appear in the unpublished work of Dimitrov and Grantcharov \cite{DG10}.

-It is a well known fact that all simple finite-dimensional modules over $\g$ can be obtained as simple quotients of Kac modules.
-Moreover, it was shown in \cite{RF09} that in some cases any simple Harish-Chandra module of $\widehat{\g}$ of nonzero level is parabolic induced from a cuspidal simple module over a subalgebra of even part of $\widehat{\g}$, e.g. in the case of $\widehat{\mathfrak{sl}(n|m)}$.
+After aplying these results to affine Lie algebras, we study bounded modules over the affine Kac-Moody Lie superalgebras associated to a basic classical Lie superalgebras of type I. It is a well known fact that all simple finite-dimensional modules over $\g$ can be obtained as simple quotients of Kac modules.
+Moreover, it was shown in \cite{RF09} that in some cases any simple Harish-Chandra module of $\widehat{\g}$ of nonzero level is parabolically induced from a cuspidal simple module over a subalgebra of even part of $\widehat{\g}$, e.g. in the case of $\widehat{\mathfrak{sl}(n|m)}$.
 This phenomenon was studied in \cite{CM21} for general superalgebras with finite-dimensional odd part, in which case simple modules are obtained as simple quotients of Kac modules.
 For basic classical Lie superalgebras of type I, we use the Kac functor to reduce the classification of all bounded simple $\widehat{\g}$-modules of level zero to the classification of the same class of modules over $\widehat{\g}_0$.
-Namely, we have the following result.
+Namely, we have the second main result.

 \begin{theorem} Let $\g$ be a basic classical Lie superalgebras of type I. Then the Kac induction functor gives a bijection between the sets of isomorphism classes of simple bounded Harish-Chandra $\widehat{\g}$-modules and simple bounded Harish-Chandra $\widehat{\g}_0$-modules. \end{theorem}